Nicolas Cage Annuls Marriage After 4 Days

 “It was a shocker for me.
 I definitely didn’t see it coming, and those feelings had to go somewhere, so they went into the performance [of the film Mandy],” he explained in the interview, which took place after the split.
 Cage noted that he didn’t expect to be “54 and single again.”

 Shortly after, he met and began a relationship with Koike.
-The couple seemed happy and very low-key, residing in the actors home in Nevada.
+The couple seemed happy and very low-key, residing in the actor’s home in Nevada.

-The actor said in the same interview with The Guardian that “If I don’t have somewhere to go in the morning and a job to do, it can be very self-destructive.
+The actor said in the same interview with The Guardian that “if I don’t have somewhere to go in the morning and a job to do, it can be very self-destructive.
 Then I’m just going to sit and order two bottles of red wine and dissolve, and I don’t want to be that person, so I have to work.”

 Cage won an Oscar in 1996 for Leaving Las Vegas.